Cherry Bekaert

+Cherry Bekaert is one of the largest certified public accounting firms in the United States, providing advisory, assurance, and tax solutions across the globe.
+Headquartered in Raleigh, North Carolina, the Firm employs over 2,500 people and has over 40 offices, serving multinational corporations, private businesses, nonprofit organizations, governmental entities, emerging firms, start-ups, and successful individuals.

 History

 Cherry Bekaert began in 1947 as a small practice in Wilmington, North Carolina, led by Harry Cherry.
 Charles Bekaert and William Holland joined the Firm in 1952 and 1953 respectively.
 The firm moved into the Richmond, Virginia, area in 1988, eventually relocating the corporate headquarters to Richmond from Charlotte in 1991.

 In February 2013, Cherry Bekaert & Holland LLP launched a strategic rebranding initiative under the new name of Cherry Bekaert LLP.
 As part of the rebranding, Cherry Bekaert introduced its new tagline, "Your Guide Forward."

 Beginning May 1, 2018, Michelle Thompson succeeded Howard Kies as Cherry Bekaert's Firm Managing Partner and Chief Executive Officer.
 Kies served as the firm's CEO and Firm Managing Partner for 27 years prior to Thompson's appointment.

-The firm acquired Powell, Ebert & Smolik of Austin in 2018, and in January 2019, Cherry Bekaert announced the acquisition of Flieller, Kruger & Skelton, also in Austin.
+The firm acquired Powell, Ebert & Smolik of Austin in February 2018, and in January 2019, Cherry Bekaert announced the acquisition of Flieller, Kruger & Skelton, also in Austin.

 In February 2020, Cherry Bekaert LLP announced the acquisition of Icimo LLC, an analytics firm based in Raleigh.
 In July 2020, the firm acquired PMB Helin Donovan.

 In November 2021, Cherry Bekaert acquired TaxGroup Partners, a national private equity and transaction tax advisory firm based in California.
 In 2022, the firm moves its headquarters to Raleigh, North Carolina.

-On June 30, 2022, Cherry Bekaert announced Parthenon Capital will investment in the Firm’s business advisory practices.
-Cherry Bekaert will be the overall brand name.
-Cherry Bekaert LLP, a licensed CPA firm, will provide attest services and Cherry Bekaert Advisory LLC will provide business advisory and non-attest services.
+On June 30, 2022, Cherry Bekaert announced that Parthenon Capital had invested in the Firm’s business advisory practices.
+Cherry Bekaert became the overall brand name.
+Cherry Bekaert LLP, a licensed CPA firm, provides attest services, while Cherry Bekaert Advisory LLC provides business advisory and non-attest services.

-Industries

-Cherry Bekaert is divided into ten industry groups: